GrantBirki/errbot/README.md

 > Note: You can find an example invite link farther below

-Enter that link into your web browser and it should give you a list of servers to invtire your bot to.
+Enter that link into your web browser and it should give you a list of servers to invite your bot to.
 Add it to your favorite server!

 To setup your bot, you will need to modify your `config.env` file.
 To make things easier, there is a `config.example.env` file in the root of this repo.